Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 8

 fourth side - the church.
 The red lamp burns inside.
 The altar

-is plain with beaten silver lining the wall above it.
+is plain with broken silver lining the wall above it.
 Around

-dressed, memorial plates to the dead.
-Great chandelabras hang
+dressed memorial plates to the dead.
+Great chandelabra hang

 from the roof.
 Only about half the floor is covered with seats.

-Near the back are the hand carts which have bear a statue for
+Near the back are the hand carts which bear a statue for

 a procession.
 The stations are rather poor.
-The organ is ancient
+The organ is around

 but very good excepting that the Filipinos have stolen the